CLICK HERE 👇 TO SELECT CHAPTERS

 This personal essay, "What I Require from Life," is written by British-Indian scientist John Burdon Sanderson Haldane.
 The essay was first published in the newspaper "The Daily Worker" in the year 1940.
 This essay covers various political and philosophical ideas related to the requirements of the lives of the people.
 It has focused primarily on socialist beliefs seeking democratic activity in workplaces.
 This essay presents the various needs of working-class people who are living their lives in different conditions and working to survive properly.
 In this essay, the author has used very simple and clear language in his writing style to discuss his requirements and experiences in life.
 His requirements in life are similar to those of most working-class people in the world.

-Next, the writer needs the friendship of his colleagues and peers.
-He prefers equality in a society where criticism can be freely given.
-His friendship should be far from the concept of obedience and order without criticism.
-One should make friends with people on the same level.
+Next, the writer requires the friendship of his colleagues and comrades.
+He prefers equality in a society where criticism can be done freely.
+His friendship must be away from the concept of obedience and order without criticism.
+Friendship should be done with people of equal standards.

-Apart from all these basic needs, the writer demands various things in his life.
-He demands adventure in his life, although adventure has risks.
-According to him, the satisfaction of adventure is more solid than the thrill.
-He wants to keep some books in his room, a motor car, a daily bath, a beach, or a river within easy reach.
+Besides all these basic needs, the writer demands various things in his life.
+He demands adventure in his life, though there is risk in the adventure.
+According to him, the satisfaction of adventure is something much more solid than a thrill.
+He desires to have his room with some books, a motor car, a daily bath, a beach, or a river within easy reach.
 He desires all these things but does not demand them.

-The writer considers himself lucky to enjoy his essential requirements, but if his friends do not find happiness in these requirements, his enjoyment seems useless.
-He wants to see the healthiest people on the planet at work.
-All workers at work should be rewarded according to their capacity.
-They should work hard for their own benefit as well as the well-being of their friends, but not for the benefit of others.
+The writer thinks himself lucky to enjoy his essential requirements, but his enjoyments seem useless if his friends don't find happiness in these requirements.
+He wants to see healthy people on the planet at work.
+All the workers at work must find fruit according to their capacities.
+They should work hard for their own profits as well as their friends' well-being, but not for the profits of others.

-The writer wants to see the workers in control of their working conditions.
-As a socialist, he wants to see a situation where workers play their important roles and control the industry.
-He wants to see an end to class subjugation and sexual subjugation.
-There is a need for equality among people to achieve fraternity.
-There must be an economic revolution to end class subjection and sexual subjection.
+The writer wishes to see the workers controlling their conditions of work.
+As a socialist, he wants to see a condition where workers play their vital roles and control the industry.
+He wants to see the end of class subjection and sex subjection.
+The need for equality among people is essential to achieving fraternity.
+There should be an economic revolution to eradicate class subjection and sex subjection.

-The writer likes to die happily to see capitalism overthrown and workers in power in most of Europe.
-He wants to see an end to fascism, which led to the outbreak of the First World War and a breach of the peace.
+The writer prefers to die happily to see capitalism overthrown and the workers in power throughout most of Europe.
+He wants to see the end of fascism, due to which the First World War broke out and peace broke down.

-The writer wants to see the spread of education and the application of scientific methods in all branches of life.
-In the end, he wants to die if he can achieve only two conditions of Aristotle's death.
+The writer wishes to see the spread of education and the application of scientific methods in all branches of life.
+Finally, he wishes to die if he can achieve only two conditions of Aristotle's death.

 CLICK HERE 👇 TO READ